enear/keepachangelog-maven-plugin/README.md

 ## Release with Maven Release Plugin

+Note: Unfortunately it's not working yet.
+The changelog release is being committed.

 Most users probably want to run this plugin with the [Maven Release Plugin][maven-release-plugin].
 The changelog must be released at the end of the preparation goals.